fallen-icarus/cardano-loans/README.md

 This should likely be a meta-protocol.
 If Bob uses credential A and credential B, he can trustlessly link the two by creating a dedicated transaction with a beacon token.
 This link would be easily queryable off-chain, using the beacon token.
-When a lender wants to query the credit history, they would first look up all linked credentials.
+When a lender wants to query the credit history, they would first look up all credentials linked to the target one.
 Then, they would query all of the credentials' credit histories.
 Nothing would need to change for Cardano-Loans.

 ### Version Compatibility for Negotiations